CoryITpro/HTML-Canvas-Reisize/README.md

 # About the script function

-## initializing
+## Initializing

       const ratio = { width: 200, height: 100 };

-This is the initial value of canvas ratio.
+To set the canvas pixel ratio 200 \* 100 and it is used as the static variable representing the canvas ratio.

-## draw function `main core of this project`.
+## Draw function `main core of this project`.

 -   first calculate the pixel ratio of window and canvas for the comparison.